 British food hasn't always had the best reputation, but nowhere in the country is that reputation being completely stomped on more than in London.
 The city has zoomed up the global gastro charts, and can now seriously mix it with the world’s top culinary heavyweights.
 No other city—barring New York—has the immense range of global cuisines that London has to offer.
 Standards have rocketed at

 all price points and it seems like the London restaurant scene might be in the most robust health it's ever been in.

-bottom-up local foodie revolution and a top-down cascade of City lucre and hot global monnay has juiced things up fabulously.
-Feel like the most-tender Wagyu beef steak on planet Earth?
-Yours for £92 at CUT at 45 Park Lane.
-You wanna try ultra-modern old English gastronomy from the time of Henry VIII?
+A bottom-up local foodie revolution and a top-down cascade of the city's wealth has juiced things up fabulously.
+Feel like eating the most-tender Kagoshima wagyu beef on planet Earth?
+It can be yours for £140 at CUT at 45 Park Lane.
+Want to try old English gastronomy from the time of Henry VIII with an ultramodern twist?
 Ashley Palmer-Watts is your man at Dinner by Heston Blumenthal.
-You only eat hot dogs and Champagne?
-No worries, we’ve got just the thing: try Bubbledogs in Fitzrovia for … hot dogs and Champagne, at £8 a pop.
-Can’t stand any more snobby culinary stuff?
-The low-key British wild game’s so good at The Harwood Arms that they’ve bagged London’s first gastropub-based Michelin star.
+Do you only eat Sri Lankan hoppers?
+No worries, we’ve got just the thing: try Hoppers in Soho to get a taste of the south Indian pancake, for £3.50 a pop.
+Can’t stand any more snobby culinary nonsense?
+The low-key British wild game is so good at The Harwood Arms in Fulham that they’ve earned London’s first gastropub-based Michelin star.